arktypeio/arktype/pkgs/model/README.md

 (feel free to substitute `yarn`, `pnpm`, et al.)

-If you're using TypeScript, you'll need:
+If you're using TypeScript, you'll need at least `4.4`.

--   TODO: TsConfig requirements?
--   TODO: At least version 4.4.x?

 ## Creating your first model